Webinar

 Key takeaways

-How might the bond market perform this year and what does that say about how to incorporate or adjust strategies for fixed-income investors?
+What should investors expect from the bond market for the remainder of the year and what does that say about how to incorporate or adjust strategies for fixed-income investors?

 Changing bond market

-Despite the recent decline in bond yields, they remain significantly higher than was the case at the start of 2022.
-“Three key factors drove the jump in bond yields,” says Bill Merz, head of capital markets research at U.S. Bank Wealth Management.
+Bond yields remain significantly higher than was the case at the start of 2022, attributed to three key factors, according to Bill Merz, head of capital markets research at U.S. Bank Wealth Management.
 “First is the Fed’s policy response to inflation.
 Second is the strength of the U.S. economy.
-Finally, there is an increasing supply of U.S. Treasury securities coming to the market.”
+Finally, an increasing supply of U.S. Treasury securities are coming to the market.”

 “New Treasury bond issuance is growing due to a combination of federal government deficit spending that must be funded and the higher interest costs associated with today’s elevated interest rates,” says Merz.
 At the same time issuance is up, the Fed, as part of its monetary tightening policy, began allowing its large portfolio of U.S. Treasuries and agency mortgage-backed securities to mature.
 “That means other investors need to absorb the growing Treasury supply,” says Merz.